agileadam/docker-drupal/README.md

 ### Writing code locally

+If you map the entire Drupal site as a volume (shown above and on the next line) you will already be able to write code locally.

+	docker run -d --name mycontainer -p 8080:80 -p 8022:22 -v /Users/adam/phpstorm/mysite:/var/www -t agileadam/drupal-7.50

-Here's an example running the container, forwarding port `8080` like before, but also mounting Drupal's `sites/all/modules/custom/` folder to my local `modules/` folder.
-I can then start writing code on my local machine, directly in this folder, and it will be available inside the container:
+Here's another example.
+This time we're running the container, forwarding port `8080` like before, but also mounting Drupal's `sites/all/modules/custom/` folder to the local `modules/` folder.
+You can then start writing code on your local machine, directly in this folder, and it will be available inside the container:

 	docker run -d --name mycontainer -p 8080:80 -p 8022:22 -v `pwd`/modules:/var/www/sites/all/modules/custom -t agileadam/drupal-7.50